 Intangible asset Business valuations

-Intangible assets (items such as data, content, software code, company, and product brands, confidential information, inventions, patents, industrial know-how, and design rights today account for more than 87% of all company value today.
+Intangible assets (items such as data, content, software code, company and product brands, confidential information, inventions, patents, industrial know-how and design rights) account for more than 87% of all company value today.
 They are now the primary driver of company profitability and growth.
-It is critical that intangible assets are included in any business valuation if a company wants to understand its true value.

 Unfortunately, intangible assets are essentially ignored by modern accounting standards.
 They either never make the balance sheet, are lost under the amorphous term “goodwill,” or are listed at cost (and there is essentially no correlation between cost and value with intangible assets).

 Why should I value my intangible assets?

 Conventional business valuation methods tend to significantly under-value intangible assets and intangible asset-rich companies.

 For example, a recent report from the UK Treasury highlighted that although the world’s five most valuable companies are together estimated to be worth US$4.6 trillion, their balance sheets report just US$225 billion of tangible assets.
 The other US$4.3 trillion of value is missing in action.

 This is a major problem for shareholders managers and directors because it means that:

 Many intangible asset-rich businesses are significantly undervalued relative to their true value.

 Many companies own valuable intangible assets are unaware of them and are unable to leverage them because their financial accounts do not refer to them